Pond Inlet, NU

 Human Rights & Equality

 Science & Technology

-Through Ikaarvik, Inuit youth have trained over 750 early-career researchers how to do community-based research, meaningfully engage Indigenous people and utilize Indigenous knowledge.
-The model is being adapted to Kluane and Champagne-Aishihik First Nations communities in the Yukon.
-Youth are also engaging at the international level, working with the Arctic Council’s Protection of the Arctic Marine Environment as well as with the International Institute for Sustainable Development’s Circumpolar Young Leaders program.
+By 2019, Ikaarvik had trained more than 750 early-career scientists in the basics of community-based research, meaningful engagement within Indigenous communities, and the utilization of Indigenous knowledge.
+The Kluane and Champagne-Aishihik First Nations communities in the Yukon are adapting the model for their own use.
+Internationally, Ikaarvik youth are working with the Arctic Council’s Protection of the Arctic Marine Environment and the International Institute for Sustainable Development’s Circumpolar Young Leaders program.

 Ikaarvik is expanding rapidly, attracting increasing numbers of students, funders, and partners, and extending programming to address mental health, young women’s empowerment, and cultural empowerment.

 As for herself, Shelly’s long-term goal is to become obsolete, leaving Ikaarvik entirely in the capable hands of Indigenous youth.